fly-hiring/backend-engineer-challenge/README.md

 This lib is there for to help you, give you ideas, and prevent you from wasting time learning the Stripe API or their Ruby library.
 The details of the lib are documented in [STRIPE-README.md](lib/STRIPE-README.md).

-## Criteria
+We also want to see you query + aggregate invoices.
+Add a method to the `Invoice` model that summarizes invoice totals by month for multiple years.
+Think hard about how many invoices we're dealing with.
+We want this method to be fast.

+## What We're Looking For

+We want you to show us two things:

+1. You can build a database backed Rails to implement real life billing
+1. You can solve problems for real life users.
+See `NOTES.md` down below

 For the invoice modeling piece, we care about the types you choose and whether you model items in a way that emphasizes the things our users care about.
 We want to see how you approached trade-offs and what you prioritize when making decisions for the migration.

 For the Stripe sync, we want to see how you'd build resiliency to API errors, handle retries, and overall do the right thing when things go wrong.
-The sync logic could be a rake task, a service class, a method/callback on a model;
-do what works for your mental model.
+The sync logic could be a rake task, a service class, a method/callback on a model; do what works for your mental model.

-Don’t spend time making this perfect or writing tests for every scenario.
-Rough edges are fine if it helps you move quickly, and you can document your decisions and trade-offs in `NOTES.md`.
+We care a lot about scope.
+You might be tempted to try and solve the whole big problem, but that's not what we want for this exercise.
+We're asking for relatively focused work.
+When in doubt, go deeper before you go broader.
+Blowing out the scope is risky (this is true for people who work here, too).

+Pro tip: "Background Information" is just that.
+We want you to understand the problem.
+We're not asking you to do extra work.

 ## NOTES.md